-We will now segment the liver by combining automatic and manual methods.
-To do this, click on the snake tool (from the name of the algorithm).
+We will segment the liver by combining automatic and manual methods.
+For this purpose, click on the snake tool (from the name of the algorithm).
 The red rectangle represents the bounding box of the workspace.
-Resize the bounding box so that it fully contains the liver in all images.
+Resize the bounding box so that it fully contains the liver in all slices.

-When done, check Resample ROI , and click 3D Segment.
+Check Resample ROI , and click 3D Segment.
 For each coordinate (X, Y, Z) you are asked to select the sampling of the image on which the segmentation algorithm will work.
-For each coordinate choose 1:4, which means that each pixel will be averaged by its 4 neighbors, which will allow segmentation much faster (at the expense of accuracy).
-Choose Cubic interpolation and click OK.
+For each coordinate choose 128 pixels in order to perform the segmentation much faster (at the expense of accuracy) for the first iteration.

 In the left screen, choose Intensity regions and click Preprocess Image.
 In the screen that appears, the lower and upper threshold are used to select the minimum and maximum contrast that will be considered.
-The Smoothness value smooths the image.
 The segmentation algorithm will only work on the white areas, the areas displayed in blue will not be considered.
 This step is the most important and the most delicate.
 Find the optimal settings so that it stays mostly liver in the pictures.
 Validate, then click on next in the menu on the left.

 In the next step, you need to add seed points that will initialize the algorithm.
 Move the slider to be located in the liver volume, then click Add bubble to add an initialization point.
 Before adding a sphere, you can set the radius with the raduis tab , and you can delete these points by clicking Remove Bubble.
-Place some initialization points (be careful to check that these points do not intersect the blue areas) and click on next .
+Place some initialization points and click on next .

 You can now start the segmentation algorithm.
-To do this, click on the play button in the center of the screen.
+Click on the play button in the center of the screen.
 The segmented areas are now visible in red in the images.
-In the 3D visualization tab , you can view the model by clicking on update mesh.
-The auto-update option allows real-time segmentation to be visualized in the 3D view.
-The 3D view is controlled in a similar way to other views, but the left click changes the orientation of the camera.
+In the 3D visualization tab, you can view the model by clicking on Continuous Update.
+The auto-update option allows to visualize the segmentation in real-time in the 3D view.
+The 3D view is controlled in a similar way than other views, but the left click changes the orientation of the camera.

 Manual / automatic correction

-Automatic segmentation does not provide a perfect mesh.
 A manual step is often necessary.
-The principle is to manually correct the segmentation on each of the images.
+The principle is to routhly correct the segmentation on each of the images manually.
 Tools are provided to facilitate this tedious task.

 Select the manual segmentation tool (brush) .
 Select the type of brush you want (square, round or adaptive) in the shape menu and adjust the size of the instrument.
 3D brush allows you to apply changes to multiple images in 3D, and Isotropic applies the changes following the gradients of the image.
 Check both options.